How to clear ice from inside your car’s windscreen

 Frozen windscreen wipers

-Unless your car has a heated windscreen, using an ice scraper is a familiar – if not particularly pleasant – routine on cold winter mornings.
+Unless your car has a heated windscreen, using an ice scraper is a familiar – if rather unpleasant – routine on cold winter mornings.
 But what if you find ice on the inside of the windscreen?

-Ice forms because moisture has condensed on the glass and then frozen when the temperature inside the car drops below zero.
+Ice forms because moisture has condensed on the glass, then frozen when the temperature inside the car drops below zero.
 The easiest way to remove the moisture may simply be to open the doors and ventilate the car.

 If you need a quicker result, start the engine, grab your ice scraper and use the heater blowers to direct heat onto the windscreen.